bgd-labs/aave-stewards/src/finance/README.md

 Get the expected amount of tokens when doing a swap.
 Informational only.

-`function emergencyTokenTransfer(address token, address recipient, uint256 amount) external onlyRescueGuardian`
+`function rescueToken(address token) external onlyOwnerOrGuardian` `function rescueToken(address token, uint256 amount) external onlyOwnerOrGuardian`

-Function for withdrawing tokens from `MainnetSwapSteward` to `Collector`.
+Functions for withdrawing tokens from `MainnetSwapSteward` to `Collector`.
+Overloaded function specifies amount.
+Regular function transfers balance of MainnetSwapSteward to Collector.

 ### Deployed Addresses